readyapi/sqldev/docs/tutorial/readyapi/tests.md

     └── test_main.py
 ```

-## Testing RaedyAPI Applications
+## Testing ReadyAPI Applications

-If you haven't done testing in RaedyAPI applications, first check the <a href="https://readyapi.khulnasoft.com/tutorial/testing/" class="external-link" target="_blank">RaedyAPI docs about Testing</a>.
+If you haven't done testing in ReadyAPI applications, first check the <a href="https://readyapi.khulnasoft.com/tutorial/testing/" class="external-link" target="_blank">ReadyAPI docs about Testing</a>.

 Then, we can continue here, the first step is to install the dependencies, `requests` and `pytest`.